vhcandido/forex-genetic/README.md

-# Genetic Algorithm for optimization of Forex trading rules based on Technical Analysis
+# Genetic Algorithm for optimization of trading rules
 ----------
 This is a simple Genetic Algorithm developed to optimize parameters of trading rules based on Technical Analysis.

-It's buit using the R package Systematic Investor Tookit available here: [SIT][1].
+It's built using the R package Systematic Investor Tookit available here: [SIT][1].
 Many thanks to Michael Kapler.

 **Dependencies**